Stanisław Bułak-Bałachowicz: Polish-Bolshevik War

 On 23 July 1920, during the Bolshevik offensive towards central Poland, general Bałachowicz's group started an organised retreat as a rearguard of the Polish 3rd Army.
 During that operation, Bułak-Bałachowicz abandoned the withdrawing Polish troops and stayed with his forces for several days behind the enemy lines only to break through to the Polish forces shortly afterwards.
 During the Battle of Warsaw overnight of 14 August Bałachowicz's forces were ordered to start a counter-attack towards the town of Włodawa, one of the centres of concentration of the advancing Russian forces.
 On 17 August the area was secured and the Bułak-Bałachowicz's forces defended it successfully until 7 September against numerically superior enemy forces.
 Stanisław Bułak-Bałachowicz organised an active defence and managed to disrupt the concentration of all enemy attacks before they could be started.
-For instance on 30 August and 2 September his forces, supported by the Polish 7th Infantry Division, managed to attack the Soviet 58th Rifle Division from the rear before it could attack the town of Włodawa.
+For instance, on 30 August and 2 September his forces, supported by the Polish 7th Infantry Division, managed to attack the Soviet 58th Rifle Division from the rear before it could attack the town of Włodawa.

-On 15 September 1920 the unit was yet again advancing in pursuit of the withdrawing Red Army.
+On 15 September 1920, the unit was yet again advancing in pursuit of the withdrawing Red Army.
 That day the unit captured Kamień Koszyrski, where it took more than 1000 prisoners of war and the matériel depot of an entire division.
 During the Battle of the Niemen River Bałachowicz's unit prevented the enemy from forming a defensive line in Polesie.
-Overnight of 21 September his unit outflanked and then destroyed completely the Bolshevik 88th Rifle Regiment near the town of Lubieszów.
+Overnight on 21 September, his unit outflanked and then destroyed completely the Bolshevik 88th Rifle Regiment near the town of Lubieszów.
 Perhaps the most notable victory of the Bułak-Bałachowicz's Group took place on 26 September, when his forces took Pinsk in the rear.
 The city was the most important railroad junction in the area and was planned as the last stand of the Bolshevik forces still fighting to the west of that city.
-According to a book published in 1943, after Bułak-Bałachowicz's troops entered Pinsk, they may have committed a series of pogroms on the Jewish population.
-There were hundreds of victims of rape and murder in Pinsk and in the vicinity around that time, although none specifically linked to Bułak-Bałachowicz.
+According to a book published in 1943, after Bułak-Bałachowicz's troops entered Pinsk, they have committed a series of pogroms on the Jewish population.
+There were hundreds of victims of rape and murder in Pinsk and in the vicinity around that time.
+According to one of his own men, Bałachowicz, who faced accusations of personally murdering Jews, was a "robber and a murderer."